 Lake Michigan is located just a few blocks away from both our Lincoln Park and Loop campuses, making it easy for students to stroll the shoreline, play some volleyball, or bike or jog along scenic Lake Shore Drive.

 Chicago is one of only three cities in the country with six professional teams: the Chicago Bears, Blackhawks, Bulls, Fire, Cubs and White Sox.
 Classic Wrigley Field, home of the Cubs, is a sight to see even if the Cubs aren't in town.
-It was the White Sox, though, who brought home the 2005 World Series Championship, and the Blackhawks, who won the Stanley Cup in both 2010 and 2013.
+It was the White Sox, though, who brought home the 2005 World Series Championship, and the Blackhawks, who won the Stanley Cup in 2010, 2013 and 2015.

 Learning throughout the city is easy, thanks to Chicago’s nearly 50 museums, including those dedicated to art, history, science and technology.
 From the Impressionist painting collection at the Art Institute

 to numerous interactive science exhibits at the Museum of Science and Industry

 to "Sue," the largest and best-preserved Tyrannosaurus rex fossil yet discovered at the Field Museum

 Chicago is a travel hub, which means it’s easy to get to from anywhere in the country or world.
 Once you’re in Chicago, there are many convenient options for getting around, from bike paths and L trains to buses and cabs.

 Chicago, like any metropolitan area, requires an awareness of safety concerns and a review of common sense tips.
 The Department of Public Safety

 at DePaul helps promote a safe and secure environment in which to learn, work and play.